 Residential planning areas comprise approximately 56.2 acres of Serrano Summit, including 11.9 gross acres of Public Facilities Overlay (Planning Area 13).
 A maximum of 833 residential dwelling units in a variety of density ranges and housing types are planned in Planning Areas 1 through 13.
-A description of the potential residential housing types planned for Serrano Summit is listed below.
-If the City elects to build the planned Civic Center on the Public Facilities Overlay, then the 11.9 gross acres will contain the new Civic Center site (Planning Area 13).
-Alternatively, the project may build out with up to 833 dwelling units.

-A variety of residential housing types are permitted within Serrano Summit, not all of which are represented above in Table 4-1.
-Table 4-1 is provided as one example of how Serrano Summit may be developed in terms of product mix.
-Ultimately, the builders of Serrano Summit will determine the appropriate product mix, as dictated by the marketplace and within the constraints of this Area Plan.
+A are permitted of which are 4-1 is provided mmit may be x.
+Ultimately, vill determine the appropriate product mix, as dictated by the marketplace and within the constraints of this Area Plan.